PE Life Skills Award FAQs

 There is no limit on the number of pupils within your school that can complete the award.

-How long does it roughly take for the students to complete it?
+How long does it take for the students to complete it?

-There is no time frame to complete the award.
-It is very dependent on the pupils.
-It may take some pupils one year to complete a stage, others may take longer.
+There is no set time frame to complete.
+This is entirely dependent on the pupils.
+It may take some pupils one year to complete a stage, others it may take longer.
 It is important that you only sign off completion when the supporting evidence reflects the embedding of that life skill at the appropriate stage as laid out in the criteria and award framework.

 What sort of activities do they complete, or does it run alongside their normal PE lessons?

-No additional time is needed in PE in order to complete the award.
+No additional time is needed in PE to complete the award.

 How does the assessment tool work?